 Whether you choose an off-roader like the Discovery or you want luxury in your all-terrain vehicle with a Range Rover, the automatic gearbox is shared with Jaguar, some minor adaptations change the Tronic to a sequential gearbox using Land Rover's Command Shift.

-A popular choice for Japanese manufacturer's like Lexus is the use of a CVT transmission, and the majority of the range use this complex mechanism system with only one gear.
+A popular choice for Japanese manufacturer's like Lexus is the use of a CVT transmission, and the majority of the range use this complex mechanical system with only one gear.
 Lexus also uses a Tronic gearbox in their high performance and limited edition models a simple single drive eight-speed transmission.

-As a manufacturer that focuses on the experience of driving, Lotus offer stripped back cars that are as light as possible to maximise weight to power ratios and part of that is to not use an automatic gearbox, however, Lotus’ IPS which stands for Intelligent Precision Shift is an optional 6 gear semi-auto transmission.
+As a manufacturer that focuses on the experience of driving, Lotus offer stripped-back cars that are as light as possible to maximise weight to power ratios and part of that is to not use an automatic gearbox, however, Lotus IPS which stands for Intelligent Precision Shift is an optional 6 gear semi-auto transmission.

 Mazda keeps the simple Automatic title for their transmission but has changed the title to just AT, the same gearbox is used across the range from the sporty Mazda 6 to the crossover CX-5 a standard 6-speed that is lightweight, and smooth without the need for complex torque adjustments.

 Mercedes-Benz is a manufacturer that is well versed in automatic gearbox design, often considered a luxury, the currently use a 9G-Tronic transmission in models above the C-Class which is simply a 9-gear transmission that also has a manual selector override.
 The 9G-Tronic is the natural successor of the previously criticised 7G-Tronic.
 For smaller and lower models in the Mercedes roster, the 7-gear automatic is used in place of the larger and heavier nine gear selection.
-Both gearboxes use a double clutch to ensure the next gear is ready to be served up whenever selected.
+Both gearboxes use a double-clutch to ensure the next gear is ready to be served up whenever selected.

-MG came back to the British market in 2006 and currently offers a reasonably limited range of vehicles with the cheapest MG 3 not having any automatic option, the larger GS and MG ZS use a 6-speed dual-clutch transmission.
+MG came back to the British market in 2006 and currently offers a reasonably limited range of vehicles with the cheapest MG 3 not having an automatic option, the larger GS and MG ZS use a 6-speed dual-clutch transmission.